rcarrata/rcarrata.github.io/_posts/2020-06-16-operators-in-opc4.md

 If a Subscription is made to a package that has not yet been installed in the namespace, the latest Operator for that package is installed.

-For example the Kiali subscription:
+For example, the Kiali subscription:

 ```
 $ oc get subscription -n openshift-operators kiali-ossm -o yaml --export